Borazan İsmail Çavuş: Saving Burhaniye

 İsmail Çavuş prevented the destruction and burning of Burhaniye by the Greeks using his military experience.
-The Greeks were retreating from Burhaniye which they had occupied in the beginning of the war, and as they retreated it was common of them to leave behind the defenseless towns burned and destroyed.
+The Greeks were retreating from Burhaniye which they had occupied in the beginning of the war, and as they retreated it was common for them to leave behind the defenseless towns burned and destroyed.
 They intended to do the same with the town center of Burhaniye.

 On 7 September 1922 the Greek occupying commander bans people from leaving their homes in the occupied town and threatens that those leaving their homes will be shot.
 They are preparing to burn and destroy the town.
-This was thwarted by İsmail Çavuş who with a few other men entered the occupied town undetected and positions his men in different places of the town also alerting the townsfolk of the situation and explains his plan.
+This was thwarted by İsmail Çavuş who with a few other men entered the occupied town undetected and positioned his men in different places of the town, alerting the townsfolk of the situation and explaining his plan.
 The plan is that when he plays his bugle everyone will create a yell and fire their guns at the same time.
 When it becomes dark he climbs up to the top of the minaret of the Hanay Mosque and keeps a lookout over the town.

 On 8 September 1922 in the early morning hours he spots the Greek enemy units approaching and he immediately starts playing the attack tune on his bugle.
 The other soldiers who had secretly entered the town with him and are ready and waiting in their positions start to fire their weapons and the townsfolk, who wake up from all that noise, now understand that the enemy has arrived and also begin to fire weapons and yell alongside the soldiers who are already firing.
 They trick the approaching Greek forces into thinking that the town has a large Turkish military presence that is about to ambush them and the Greeks flee from the town and continue their retreat to the west coast and the town is saved.